Myths help us to keep in touch with inward forces.

 There is, I believe, a need to revive our engagement with the world and our own selves.
 The Greeks would have suggested that we renew our worship of Aphrodite…if we take it that worship implies embodying the god(dess).
 Our veneration of Aphrodite would ensure we actively pursue a living, erotic engagement with ourselves, with the world, with other.
 Aphrodite’s power is not just as a goddess of sex but as that intimate, enlivening connection with all things.

 In Deep Imagery, we refer to this as Aliveness, a recognition that we and all aspects of who we are and what we experience are alive.
-It implies a movement away from conceptualization and into an enlivened experiencing of all that is.
-It involves us coming to know, to experience deeply our own Aliveness.
+It implies a movement away from conceptualization, from mechanization, and into an enlivened experiencing of all that is.
+It involves us coming to know, & to experience deeply our own Aliveness.

 I think this erotic, enlivening engagement enables a deepening of self-consciousness; It engenders compassion for the suffering and struggles of ourselves and others; it supports an enrichment of our inner life; and an appreciation of the guidance of the deep imagination.